abey79/vpype/README.md

 ### Running the tests

-You can run tests (erm... when those will be available anyways) with the following command:
+You can run tests with the following command:

 ```bash
 $ pytest